polars.Series.rolling_var_by#

 • 1i (1 index count)

-By “calendar day”, we mean the corresponding time on the next day (which may not be 24 hours, due to daylight savings).
+By “calendar day”, we mean the corresponding time on the next day (which may not be 24 hours, due to daylight savings - in cases of ambiguity, we follow RFC-5545 and preserve the DST fold of the original datetime).
 Similarly for “calendar week”, “calendar month”, “calendar quarter”, and “calendar year”.

 min_samples